chris-inalsingh/Covid19_ML/README.md

 a.
 Using a data compilation of the symptoms recorded on testing, this analysis will use machine learning to:

 1. Predict COVID-19 diagnosis given a panel of symptoms
-2. Predict efficacy of vaccination based on vaccine rollout in some countries of the world.
-3. Predict the effect of COVID-19 infections, stringency, on the GDP-per-capita of the countries of the world.
+2. Predict the effect of COVID-19 infections, stringency, GDP_per_capita and other variables on the cases-per-capita of the countries of the world.

 b.
 Visualizing the historical data and predictions in (a).